-All partners have signed the grant agreement, which outlines the committent to the project and is legally binding towards the EU commision.
-Furthermore, a consortium agreement will be prepared by the coordinator and discussed with the CPT.
-The consortium agreement should cover issues related to the internal cooperation within the consortium.
+All partners have signed the grant agreement, which outlines the commitent to the project and is legally binding towards the EU commision.

 The project organisation is shown in Figure 3.
 WP leaders will be responsible for planning, coordination and reporting from the WP in cooperation with the project manager and senior expert.